adriens/R-blood-rhesus/README.md

 - [ ] Play with charts and organize data from native R directives
 - [ ] Learn to tell stories out of R
 - [ ] Build a base of code and code samples to reuse in other projects
+- [ ] Discover and imagine all the things i can do in continuous build within R reporting